dotnet/docs-maui/docs/tutorials/notes-app/includes/shell.md

 - _MauiProgram.cs_

   This is a code file that bootstraps your app.
-The code in this file serves as the entry point of the app, which configures and starts the app.
+The code in this file serves as the cross-platform entry point of the app, which configures and starts the app.
 The template startup code points to the `App` class defined by the _App.xaml_ file.

 - _App.xaml_ and _App.xaml.cs_

   Just to keep things simple, both of these files are referred to as a single file.
 There are generally two files with any XAML file, the _.xaml_ file itself, and a corresponding code file that is a child item of it in the **Solution Explorer**.
-The _.xaml_ file contains XAML markup and the code file contains code created by the user for the XAML markup.
+The _.xaml_ file contains XAML markup and the code file contains code created by the user to interact with the XAML markup.

   The _App.xaml_ file contains app-wide XAML resources, such as colors, styles, or templates.
-The _App.xaml.cs_ file generally contains code that instantiates the Shell application and handles the lifecycle events of the app.
+The _App.xaml.cs_ file generally contains code that instantiates the Shell application.
 In this project, it points to the `AppShell` class.

 - _AppShell.xaml_ and _AppShell.xaml.cs_